Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 #### Example: Code Generating Agent for Data Analysis

-Imagine you're designing a code generating agent.
+Imagine you're designing a code-generating agent.
 Here's how it might work:

 1. **Task**: Analyze a dataset to identify trends and patterns.
 2. **Steps**: